Meet Rachelle Millar

 After 12 successful years in sales and marketing within the Fashion, IT, Hospitality and Medical industries,

 Rachelle Millar moved into learning and development with one of the leading sales industry trainers of 2002 David Forman and associates.
-Since then Rachelle has continued to contract to L&D agencies within the sales development field.
+Since then Rachelle has continued to contract to L&D agencies within the sales & leadership development field.

 Rachelle's selling philosophy puts the customer at the centre of the sales process and how to engage them both digitally and face to face.
 Her kiwi style focuses on being at the right place at right time to listen to a customer say yes!